krishenm94/Pond/README.md

 # Pond
-Simulates the natural environment of a pond with 2D visualisation
+Simulates the ecosystem of a pond with 2D visualisation

 ## Releases